iblameandrew/spin-rag/README.md

 -   🤖 **Small Language Model Core**: Uses efficient SLMs (via Ollama) for dynamic spin assignment and rule processing.
 -   🔗 **LangChain Integration**: Seamlessly fits into modern LLM workflows.
 -   🌐 **Interactive Demo**: A Dash-based web UI to visualize the algorithm's verbose processes and chat with your indexed data.
--   🚀 **High-Acceleration Querying**: A unique "slingshot" mechanism for queries that are conceptually distant from their closest match.

 ## 💡 The "Spin" Concept Explained